kurtkanaskie/product-recommendations-v1/README.md

-# product-recommendations-v1 (WIP - TESTING - PRIVATE USE ONLY)
+# WIP - TESTING - PRIVATE USE ONLY

 # Smart API to Predict Customer Propensity to buy using Apigee, BigQuery ML and Cloud Spanner
 ## Overview